NatalieWong/phd_thesis_markdown/source/11_chapter_3.md

 ***Solution: Use of Camera API instead of Camera2 API***

-After reviewing the [TensorFlow Object Detection demo project](https://github.com/tensorflow/examples/tree/master/lite/examples/object_detection/android), I found that I am able to obtain the byte array of an image captured by a preview view from the `onPreviewFrame` callback method provided in `Camera.PreviewCallback` class which belongs to the Camera API.
+After reviewing the [TensorFlow Object Detection demo project](https://github.com/tensorflow/examples/tree/master/lite/examples/object_detection/android) [@tensorflow-demo-app], I found that I am able to obtain the byte array of an image captured by a preview view from the `onPreviewFrame` callback method provided in `Camera.PreviewCallback` class which belongs to the Camera API.

 The parameter `bytes` is the image byte buffer and `addCallbackBuffer(bytes)` enables the callback method being called continuously whenever an image is available on the preview view.
 ```kotlin